-MM Tickets will be closed from 6 July until 12 August, but during this period tickets and subscriptions can still be booked online.
+MM Tickets will be closed from 5 July to 18 August.
+Throughout this period, tickets and subscriptions can still be purchased online.
+The teams at La Monnaie wish you a wonderful summer.

 Podium 19, a new virtual stage on which a number of Flemish and Brussels art institutions will broadcast their performances, was launched on January 21st.
 La Monnaie supports this new cultural channel, that you can watch either online or via cable, with its opera Die tote Stadt featuring in the programme.